TaitoUnited/full-stack-template/README.md

 ## Usage

-> Some notes about testing and usage.
+> Some notes about testing and usage either here or in a separate document.

 ## Contacts